What does it mean to be an LGBTQ+ Affirmative Counsellor?

 The ‘Q’ can mean ‘Queer’ (genderqueer, politically queer, sexually queer).
 ‘Q’ can also mean ‘questioning’ (unsure about your gender, and/or your sexuality).
 The ‘plus’ (+) can include other identities like asexual, non-binary, or intersex (sometimes an ‘i’ is added to the acronym as well).

-I have years of experience and a wealth of specialist training that helps prepare me to work with my clients’ genders and sexual diversities.
+I have years of experience and a wealth of specialist training that helps prepare me to work with my clients’ gender identities and sexual diversities.
 I don’t just work with LGBTQ+ clients; I’m familiar with alternative sexualities and lifestyles including kink, BDSM and polyamory.

-Of course I’ve also worked with clients who might simply consider themselves ‘straight’ (heterosexual, and/or cisgendered): retired grandparents, single mothers, young people living in temporary accommodation.
+Of course I also work with clients who might simply consider themselves ‘straight’ (heterosexual) and/or cis-gendered (‘not trans’).

 What if I don’t identify with any of these labels?